SystemC - TLM

 • That object moves back and forth between modules

-• Everyone touches the same object, not copies => don’t overwrite data too early or reuse object before transaction finishes
+• Everyone touches the same object, not copies => Don’t overwrite data too early or reuse object before transaction finishes

 7.2.
 Phrase Argument